SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Introduction

 \section{Introduction}

-Diffusion Transformers (DiT)~\citep{peebles2023scalable} have gained prominence in video generation~\citep{ma2024latte,yang2024cogvideox,peng2025open2}, as they scale well with model size while capturing long-range spatial/temporal context.
-However, their growing parameter counts and the need for multiple denoising iterations (often tens of steps) substantially increase both compute and memory demands.
-These costs are further amplified in video settings, where multi-frame processing expands the sequence length, making deployment on edge devices challenging.
+Diffusion Transformers (DiTs)~\citep{peebles2023scalable} have gained prominence in video generation~\citep{ma2024latte,yang2024cogvideox,peng2025open2}, as their scalability and capacity to capture long-range spatiotemporal context, and are increasingly deployed as a backbone of many applications such as Physical AI~\citep{ye2026world}.
+However, their large parameter counts and necessity of iterative denoising (often tens of steps) substantially increase compute and memory demands, exacerbated by the long sequence lengths of multi-frame video---making edge deployment challenging.

-Quantization mitigates these costs by reducing memory/data movement and enabling efficient low-bit arithmetic for higher throughput and better energy efficiency~\citep{kim2023squeezellm,xiao2023smoothquant,darvish2023shared,cao2024abs}.
-However, when applied to video diffusion transformers (VDiTs), prior DiT quantization methods often fail to preserve generation quality~\citep{wu2024ptq4dit,chen2025q,zhao2024vidit}.
-Two key challenges are (i) large activation variation, where a small number of large-magnitude outliers can dominate the scaling factor and reduce the effective resolution for most elements~\citep{liu2023llm}, and (ii) strong spatiotemporal correlations that are not well captured by simple MSE-based objectives.
+Quantization mitigates these costs by reducing memory footprints and data movement, while enabling efficient low-bit arithmetic for enhanced throughput and energy efficiency~\citep{kim2023squeezellm,xiao2023smoothquant,darvish2023shared,cao2024abs}.
+However, prior DiT quantization methods~\citep{wu2024ptq4dit,chen2025q} often struggle to preserve text-to-video generation quality~\citep{zhao2024vidit}.
+This degradation stems from two key challenges: (i) high activation variation across tokens and timesteps, where a few large-magnitude outliers dominate the scaling factor, reducing effective quantization precision for the majority of elements~\citep{liu2023llm}, and (ii) strong spatiotemporal correlations across frames, which standard MSE-based quantization objectives often fail to capture.

-In response to the first challenge, fine-grained block-wise quantization has become widely used~\citep{dai2021vs,darvish2023shared,hu2026m,lo2024nanoscaling} by assigning a separate scale to each small block to localize the impact of outliers.
-This trend is reflected in industry efforts such as the OCP Microscaling (MX) specification, which standardizes block-wise formats with power-of-two scaling~\citep{ocp_mx_v1}.
-Recent accelerators from NVIDIA and AMD have also adopted MX formats~\citep{nvidia_nvfp4_blog,amd_cdna4_wp}.
-To further improve accuracy, higher-precision block-scale variants (e.g., NVFP4) have also been introduced, albeit with higher metadata overhead and runtime scale handling (e.g., normalization/rescaling).
-Despite these advances in scaling, a single low-precision format still struggles to match the diverse per-block value distributions.
+In response to the first challenge, fine-grained block-wise quantization has become widely adopted~\citep{dai2021vs,darvish2023shared,hu2026m,lo2024nanoscaling}, assigning separate scaling factors to small blocks to localize outlier impact.
+This trend is reflected in industry efforts such as the OCP Microscaling (MX) specification, which standardizes block-wise formats using power-of-two scales~\citep{ocp_mx_v1}.
+Recent accelerators from NVIDIA and AMD have also embraced MX formats~\citep{nvidia_nvfp4_blog,amd_cdna4_wp}.
+To further improve accuracy, higher-precision block-scale variants (e.g., NVFP4) have been introduced, albeit at the expense of increased metadata and runtime overhead for scale normalization and rescaling.
+Despite these advances, a single low-precision format still struggles to match the diverse per-block value distributions.